Valerie Harper Dead at 80

 Mary Richards would reunite with Rhoda Morgenstern, who married and divorced David Groh's Joe Gerard over the course of the spin-off, a few more times on MTM, including during the iconic series finale.
 Then the besties went their separate ways until the 2000 TV movie Mary and Rhoda, where they picked up right where they left off in spirit.

-They longtime friends on screen and off also appeared in an episode of Hot in Cleveland together in 2013, which also marked an MTM reunion with Betty White, who played man-eater Sue Ann Nivens back in the day.
+The longtime friends, onscreen and off, appeared in an episode of Hot in Cleveland together in 2013, which also marked an MTM reunion with Betty White, who played man-eater Sue Ann Nivens back in the day.

 Kevin Winter/Getty Images